zognin/tp/docs/DeveloperGuide.md

 1. Gym Manager chooses to add a booking.
 2. Gym Manager enters details to create a booking.
 3. BTBB adds new booking for client.
-4. BTBB shows that new booking is added.
+4. BTBB shows that new booking has been added.

     Use case ends.